txw1997/txw1997.github.io/index.md

 + Few-shot learning

 ## Education
-+ B.A. in Materials Science and Engineering, 2015 - 2019
++ B.A. in Materials Science and Engineering, Beijing University of technology, 2015 - 2019.
-+ M.A. in Computer and Information Technology, 2019 - now
++ M.A. in Computer and Information Technology, Beijing Jiaotong University, 2019 - now.